BetAlph/summative3davidzhang/README.md

-# Moviews
+# 2019 Summative 3 - Moveu

-Moviews is the premier movie website that collects and provides insights & reviews on a variety of different movies.
+Moveu is the premier movie website that collects and provides insights & reviews on a variety of different movies.
 These reviews range from those that come from professional review websites & also user reviews.
 User reviews can also submitted to the website & viewed by others.

 This project is powered by Flask.